 Saving Up By Saving Water

-With over 2 billion Energy Star-certified products sold in the U.S. since 1992, energy-saving appliances are becoming the rule, rather than the exception.
-Then, the Environmental Protection Agency—the program's creator—tried to duplicate its success with the water-conserving campaign called WaterSense.
-First up was a label for toilets that use less than 1.3 gallons per flush—that's 20 percent less water than the 1.6 gallons currently required by federal law.
-WaterSense plans to set standards for other products, such as washing machines and dishwashers.
-Until then, follow these five simple steps to make your home more H2O-efficient.
+With over 2 billion Energy Star?certified products sold in the U.S. since 1992, energy-saving appliances are becoming the rule, rather than the exception.
+Now, the Environmental Protection Agency—the program's creator—is trying to duplicate its success with a new water-conserving campaign called WaterSense.
+First up is a label for toilets that use less than 1.3 gallons per flush—that's 20 percent less water than the 1.6 gallons currently required by federal law.
+It'll be a few years before WaterSense sets standards for other products, such as washing machines and dishwashers.
+Until then, follow these five simple steps to make your home more H?0-efficient:

 1. Put a pitcher of drinking water in the fridge; letting the faucet run until water gets cold wastes two gallons per minute.